DeepRegNet/DeepReg/docs/doc_data_loader.md

 ## Unpaired images

-For unpaired images, all images are considered as independent and they should have the same shape.
+For unpaired images, all images are considered as independent and they must have the same shape.
 Optionally, there are corresponding labels for the images.

 Specifically,